-Funding for local projects
+Funding for local projects 2020 to 2021

-Funding for local projects
+Funding for local projects 2020 to 2021

 Community Infrastructure Levy (CIL) and the Section 106 (S106) agreements

-15% of CIL funds and 33% of some S106 funds are made available for local decision making by councillors.
+Areas with a Neighbourhood Development Plan (NDP) receive 25% of CIL funds raised within their area to support the priorities they've identified.
 Local councillors allocate the funds to support local priority projects, such as improving community centres or parks.

 Amount of available funds

-Who decides where the money gets spent
+Who decides how the money gets spent

 How the area committees decide what to do with the funding